ntutic/json_scrapy/docs/topics/request-response.rst

 .. _lxml.html forms: https://lxml.de/lxmlhtml.html#forms

-.. class:: scrapy.http.request.form.FormRequest
+.. class:: jscrapy.http.request.form.FormRequest
-.. class:: scrapy.http.FormRequest
+.. class:: jscrapy.http.FormRequest
-.. class:: scrapy.FormRequest(url, [formdata, ...])
+.. class:: jscrapy.FormRequest(url, [formdata, ...])

     The :class:`FormRequest` class adds a new keyword parameter to the ``__init__`` method.
 The remaining arguments are the same as for the :class:`Request` class and are